WebexCC-SA/LAB-2351/docs/cdg.md

 ![cdg](../assets/teams/cdg_3.png)

 How can we **prioritize** the East team to answer calls from the east queue **first** before we answer calls in the east queue?
-This is the function of queue rank which we will explore in the next section

 ## Summary

 We see that the expansion of call distribution groups is an elegant way to offer more agents to handle the caller, call-by-call.
 This eliminates the need to re-skill agents reactively.
-But, the administrator would like to let each team handle callers from their region **first** before they handle calls for others.
+But, the business would like to let each team handle callers from their region **first** before they handle calls for others.
 Onward to queue ranking.